Macros (global and local)

 Please note three things:

 First, the definition of the global "histoption" is now enclosed in "single plus double" quotation marks.
-They are needed here because the global itself contains quotation marks (see the xtitle option).
+As pointed out above, they are needed here because the global itself contains quotation marks (see the xtitle option).
 Be sure to use the correct single quotation marks: The accent grave, or gravis, at the beginning, and the apostrophe at the end.

-Second, as in the second line the macro "histoption" stands alone, no curled braces (as in the first example) are needed.
+Second, as in the second line the macro "histoption" stands alone, no curled braces (as in the first example) are required.

 Third, I have used a very short list of options here, hoping that the list will fit on a single line on most screens.
 In fact, the list of options is not limited.
 But note: In defining macros, you cannot use the three slashes that inform Stata that the command is continued on the next line.
 In other words, the entire global must be written in a single line.

 On a final note, how can you display the content of a global macro?
 Well, again there is a difference.
 If the content contains non-numeric characters, it goes like this: